Dianeod/docs-1/docs/ml/nlp/userguide/preproc.md

 #### `.nlp.bi_gram`

-_An bi gram is used to determine the probability of a word appearing next in a sequence of words_
+_Bi grams are used to determine the probability of a word appearing next in a sequence of words_

-Syntax: `.nlp.bi_gram corpus`
+Syntax: `.nlp.bi_gram[corpus]`

 Where

 - `corpus` is a table of parsed documents

-returns a dictionary containing the probability of each 2 word sequence appearing in the corpus.
+returns a dictionary containing the probability that the secondary word in the sequence follows the primary word.

 ```q
 q).nlp.bi_gram corpus